dfuse-io/playground-eosio-dfuse-mindreader-firehose/README.md

-## Playground - Generate dfuse Block using Mindreader and start dfuse Firehose
+## Playground - dfuse for EOSIO - Firehose

-In this playground, we show case how you can start syncing a dfuse Mindreader with your network in a process and start the dfuse Firehose app that consumes those blocks to offer a stream of blocks.
+In this playground, we show case how you can use dfuse to stream blocks out of an EOSIO chain.
+We are going leverage the dfuse for EOSIO binary to:

+- Start a managed `nodeos` process
+- Generate dfuse Blocks out of it using dfuse Mindreader
+- Start dfuse Firehose so you can have a stream of blocks
+- Convert everything to stream live data (TBC)
+- Production grade setup (TBC)

-We will sync with Telos to showcase a low/medium traffic chain, syncing EOS Mainnet would require more horsepower than necessary for this guide.
+We will sync with Telos chain to showcase a medium traffic chain, syncing EOS Mainnet would require more horsepower than necessary for this guide.
+Note that expect for a few `nodeos` tweak, all the details given here applies to all EOSIO chain that uses the standard `nodeos` binary.

 What do you need to start:
+- Latest version of dfuse for EOSIO binary (https://github.com/dfuse-io/dfuse-eosio#from-source)
 - dfuse Instrumented `nodeos` (deep-mind) binary (https://github.com/dfuse-io/dfuse-eosio/blob/develop/DEPENDENCIES.md#dfuse-instrumented-eosio-prebuilt-binaries)
-- Latest version of dfuse for EOSIO binary (https://github.com/dfuse-io/dfuse-eosio#from-source)
-- An Telos snapshot that can be found here: https://snapshots.eosamsterdam.net/public/telos/, see [Snapshots Section](#snapshots) for instructions.
+- A Telos EOSIO snapshot (can be downloaded at https://snapshots.eosamsterdam.net/public/telos/, see [Snapshots Section](#snapshots) for further instructions).

-**Note** The pre-built binary (https://github.com/dfuse-io/dfuse-eosio/releases) could work, it's just not the one that was tested.
+**Note** The pre-built binary (https://github.com/dfuse-io/dfuse-eosio/releases) could work, it's just not the one that was used at time of writing.

 Ensure that both are working are correclty installed/available with the following commands: